 5. Unified Network Architecture: VNets allow you to create a unified network architecture that spans your on-premises and cloud resources, enabling hybrid cloud scenarios.
 Ooh fancy!

-While there is indeed an additional cost and complexity, the benefits often outweigh these factors for many organizations, especially those dealing with sensitive data or complex applications.
+While there is indeed an additional cost and complexity, the benefits often outweigh these factors for many organisations, especially those dealing with sensitive data or complex applications.

 Now, let’s break down these networking concepts, starting with the official Azure definitions.